Chewin' the Fat: Recurring characters and sketches

 Two camp men who are regularly found nearby places where Glaswegian banter is common, taking great relish (and apparently even sexual arousal) experiencing the Glaswegian accent and patter in a variety of situations.
 This includes hiding out in a football team's changing room to hear the coach shouting at the players and taking a taxi ride in a complete circle back to where they got on, paying out with a £100 note for "the banter" they received from the driver.
 The two characters appear in the form of the stereotypical Kelvinside housewife, with the same pretensions and turns of phrase.
 Their catchphrase is "we're just paying for the banter".
 Their real names are James (Hemphill) and Gary (Kiernan).
-In earlier sketches, they were seen in a tearoom where they discuss various subjects often relating to Glaswegian banter and culture.
+In earlier sketches, they were seen in a tea room where they discuss various subjects often relating to Glaswegian banter and culture.